 Sepals and bracts, calyxes and chromosomes: The cultivation of roses inspires a certain affection greater than the botanical terminology might suggest.
-Such is the case with David C.H.
-Austin, the renowned English rose breeder who has devoted his life to developing distinctive roses known to gardeners, floral designers, and admirers around the world.
+Such was the case with the late David C.H.
+Austin, the renowned English rose breeder who devoted his life to developing distinctive roses known to gardeners, floral designers, and admirers around the world.

 And so he did.
 After releasing more than 200 English roses, being appointed an Officer of the Order of the British Empire, and winning a lifetime achievement award, the breeder shared the stewardship of his namesake company with his son, David J.C.
 Austin, and grandson, Richard Austin.
 Their office, in the village of Albrighton on the Shropshire border of England, is also the location of their plant center, which houses two acres of rose gardens and breeding facilities.
 They extensively test each rose they cultivate: 50,000 crosses might yield 250,000 seedlings.
 They winnow down and test these plants over a period lasting up to eight years.
 The process results in three to six new varieties of David Austin roses per year.